Binary loading

 prog = quokka.Program.from_binary('/bin/ls')

-# Will fail because /bin is not writable
+# May fail because /bin is not writable (IDA stores the database there by default)

 prog = quokka.Program.from_binary('/bin/ls',